 We heard that in El Centro (downtown Medellin) where there is a higher crime rate the police have actually had to step in to protect thieves from the mob.
-Swift, strict judgement, maybe a bit of vigilante justice, but the word is out.
+Swift, strict judgment, maybe a bit of vigilante justice, but the word is out.
 These people are proud of their city, they are tired of the violence and they are standing up to make this a better place and indeed they have.

 The transformation fascinates me.
 It is a beautiful city with so much to see and do, and we felt safer in Medellin than most of Central America.

 Is Medellin a place to retire?
 So far it is at the top of our list.